 Despite the fact that older women face infertility issues and also numerous risks and complications, yet there is no need to be disheartened.
 There are still hundreds of older women who cruise safely through pregnancy.
 Constant monitoring and regular tests and scans can help the doctor detect any complications in time so that they can be treated in an effective manner.
 The options like IVF, sperm donation and egg donation should also be considered where there are doubts regarding the viability of sperms and eggs in older couples.
 At the same time, it is vital to follow a healthy lifestyle and stay stress-free to enhance fertility as well as make pregnancy after 40 a safe one.

-Gaudium IVF is the best IVF clinic in India which is reputed to bring advanced infertility techniques and the best gynecological care for its patients.
+Gaudium IVF is the best IVF Centre in Delhi, India which is reputed to bring advanced infertility techniques and the best gynecological care for its patients.
 The clinic helps patients deal with pregnancy related complications such as those linked with advanced maternal age.
 Contact here for free second opinion from Dr Manika Khanna, the top infertility specialist in India.